gree1ka/for_test_iss/README.md

-#Docker version of issue
+# Docker version of issue
-##Для запуска необходимо: